top of page

 Piano - Theory - Vocal ONLINE & IN PERSON

-University of Toronto - Bachelor's Degree in Music Composition with Second Major in Human Geography (Faculty of Artists' Scholarship, Arthur Plettner Scholarship, Dr. Haberman Herbert Memorial Award)
+University of Toronto - Bachelor's Degree in Music Composition with (Faculty of Artists' Scholarship, Arthur Plettner Scholarship, Dr. Haberman Herbert Memorial Award)

 Royal Conservatory of Music - ARCT in Piano Performance

-His teaching style is straightforward, vivid and empowering based on his lifelong goal to cultivate public admiration for the art of music as a powerful catalyst of humans' physical, mental and spiritual growth.
-As a person of colour who witnesses various discrimination incidents against underprivileged groups, he also aims to promote civil ethics and social justice with music as a universal language which should be made accessible to people of all backgrounds and bring them together in harmony.
+His teaching style is straightforward, vivid and empowering, based on his lifelong goal to cultivate public admiration for the art of music as a powerful catalyst for humans’ physical, mental and spiritual growth.
+As a person of colour who witnesses various discrimination incidents against underprivileged individuals, he aims to promote civil ethics and social justice through music, a universal language that should be made accessible to people of all backgrounds and capable of uniting the world.

 Kevin